anuescapist/FULL-STACK/digital Clock/ReadMe.txt

 <span class="text">- Here we are assigning class to span tag

+fieldset:- is used for making category & legend for titling that

+((for adding vedio in web page simply vist that vedio : click on share vedio: then choose embed share copy the link : paste in your html file ))

 <script src="file name">- here we are ading  java script  file that must be
              present in same folder